miladvafaieenezhad/msvsdwcomp/week 4/Readme.md

  <div align="center">

+ <em>Table I. Comparison of pre and post-layout results of ADC.</em>
 |      |  Pre-layout | Post-layout |
 | :---: | :---: | :---: |
 | Period |  0.9ns | 1.9ns |
 </div>

-From table above, the role of parasitic capacitances on delay of the ADC is obvious.
+From table I, the role of parasitic capacitances on delay of the ADC is obvious.

  # Section 6: Pre-Layout simulation of RO_ADC